Songtech-0912/notli-notes/src/AP Physics C Notes.md

 The electric field always points towards the area of lower potential; tightly spaced **potential** lines are where the electric field has the greatest magnitude.

 The force on a positive charge is along the direction of the electric field.
 The force on a negative charge is opposite the direction of the electric field.

+Additionally, it is helpful to remember these general facts about the electrical potential:

+* If there is a positive charge, the potential would increase closer to the charge

+* If there is a negative charge, the potential would decrease closer to the charge

+* For any equipotential surface, the potential would be zero

+* If the electric potential is **constant**, then the electric field is zero, and vice-versa

+* However, if the electric potential is zero, the electric field isn't necessarily zero!

+## Constant Electic Fields

+In a **constant** electric field (which includes if $E = 0$), the electric potential is given by:

+$$
+\Delta V = -Ed
+$$

 ## Finding the electrical potential to accelerate a charge to a certain speed